 barplot(table(x), col = "limegreen") # 'col=' defines color, google "R colors" for available cols

 It seems that values 8,9 and 7 are the most common ones, but also as small values as 4 occurred among the 100 random experiments.
-Values below 4 never happened in this series of 100 experiments so we conclude that they will happen very rarely when treating 10 patients and the average success rate is 80%.
+Values below 4 never happened in this series of 100 experiments so we conclude that they will happen very rarely when treating 10 patients if the average success rate is 80%.

 # What is the probability mass at value 6 of a binomial distribution